jumezurike/AfaPrincipleSixteen/README.md

 797. Uzi	A tree with a large trunk
 798. Uzo	Way; road; door
 799. Uzu	Noise
-800. Akpu Fufu; cassava starch meal
+800. Akpụ Fufu; cassava starch meal
 </il>

 #AFA and the Renaissance of Linguistic Diversity: How can AFA improve ethnic languages?